Ultimate Guide to Potassium in Food

 Some creative ways to cook with potassium-rich foods are to cook all of your rice or grains using chicken bone broth instead of water.

-You can also trim up greens and put them into a salad or simply saute them in a pan with olive oil.
+Some simple instructions are to trim up greens and carrots and put them into a salad or simply saute them in a pan with olive oil.

 For potatoes, the opportunities are endless, simply boil or bake them and have them on hand to eat with your meals.
 Tomatoes can be eaten with any meal.
 Spread them on toast for a delicious breakfast.
 Dip everything in a bowl of guacamole.